avintimilsina/Chirp/README.md

 ## About The Project

 Chirp is a social media platform where you can share your thoughts with the world.
-You can also follow other users and see their chirps.
+You can view other people's chirps and like them.
+You can also follow other people to see their chirps on your feed.

 ## Built With